LeTourneau Technologies: After the death of R. G. LeTourneau

 In 1994, Rowan (now Valaris Limited), which had used the company to manufacture its drilling rigs, acquired the company from General Cable for $50 million.

 In 2011, Rowan (now Valaris Limited) sold LeTourneau Technologies to Joy Global.
 Joy Global subsequently sold LeTourneau's Drilling, Marine, and Power divisions to Cameron International.

 In 2016, Keppel Corporation acquired LeTourneau Offshore Products (jackups, cranes, and elevating units) from Cameron, while Cameron retained the LeTourneau Drilling Products division.
+The new company operates as Keppel LeTourneau and has offices in the United States, United Arab Emirates and Singapore.

+In 2017 Joy Global was acquired by Komatsu America Corp subsidiary of Komatsu Ltd which also bought the earth moving division from Dresser Industries.
+Joy Global shares were delisted from the New York Stock Exchange after the deal and formation of new company was formed from Joy called Komatsu Mining Corporation, headquartered in Milwaukee, which will have Komatsu, P&H, Joy and Montabert products in its portfolio.